DFKI-NLP/kibad-llm/podman/faktencheck-db/README.md

 Using docker requires the docker daemon to run.
 Said daemon needs to run as root and consumes resources, whilst podman neither needs a daemon, to run as root, greatly reducing the attack vector.
 If we were to assume that this project was only deployed on reasonably powerful machines (which is a false assumption), there would still be the issue that the docker daemon running as root is a major point for exploitation.
 Just last month docker has received two CVEs rated critical ([CVE-2025-7390](https://www.cve.org/CVERecord?id=CVE-2025-7390), [CVE-2025-9074](https://www.cve.org/CVERecord?id=CVE-2025-9074)).

-Therefore its recource and security reasons that make us recommend podman over docker.
+Therefore its resource and security reasons that make us recommend podman over docker.

 If however you still want or need to install docker, you can find information on how to do so on ubuntu below.

 - Ubuntu: Follow instructions here: https://docs.docker.com/engine/install/ubuntu/ and https://docs.docker.com/engine/install/linux-postinstall/

 ## Start containers with docker-compose.yml